 Although his appointment with the Australian Imperial Force had finished in July, in September 1919 Wilson flew and landed in Parkes.
 He and his flying companion, Percy McNamara, were raising funds for the Peace Loan.
 This was an apolitical appeal project to support soldiers who were returning to civilian life.
 Those who were maimed were to be retrained in order to find a new occupation.
 Men in good health were to be assisted in receiving the benefits that they would have received had war not interrupted their careers.
 According to local newspaper reports, the Central West had been touched by Captain Wilson’s words as much as his flying expertise.
 Wilson’s flying tour had raised the following amounts:

 Peak Hill £6,000

 Western Champion September 25, 1919 page 5

 Tragically, Captain Wilson was killed while travelling through Bogan Gate.
-He was under employment of New South Wales Airways Ltd, and his two travelling companions – driver Mr M A Taylor and Mr N Bloomfield were also killed as a result of the accident.
+He was under employment of New South Wales Airways Ltd. Wilson’s two travelling companions – driver Mr M A Taylor and Mr N Bloomfield survived the accident with minimal injuries – Taylor had a broken wrist but was spared more serious injuries due the car being fitted with a flexible wheel.
+Bloomfield, sitting in the middle, only received a few scratches.
 All three were sitting in the front seat.
 It is believed that at the time of his death, Captain Wilson was engaged to be married.
 Captain Wilson had returned to Parkes, staying for about a week and renewing the town’s relationship with the heroic soldier.
 He was popular when recognised and as a result of his work aircraft rose in popularity among the general public.

 Parkes Shire Library would like to thank the following people and organisations for their assistance with this blog post: